justinfchin/CSrop/readme.md

     00000000004004f7 <needle1>:
     ```
     - Note that our code starts at 0x4da and finishes right before 0x4f7, and that it is 29 bytes.
         ```bash
         ubuntu@ubuntu-xenial:~$ echo $((0x4f7-0x4da))
         29
         ```
-    - Now we print out the hexdump of the instruction plus 32-29 extra bytes
+    - Now we print out the hexdump of the instruction plus 3 (32-29) extra bytes.
+Note that we needed the next multiple of 8 which was 32.
         ```bash
         ubuntu@ubuntu-xenial:~$ xxd -s0x4da -l32 -p a.out shellcode
         ubuntu@ubuntu-xenial:~$ cat shellcode